The Nature of Impact

 Tiny threads of plastic, too small to be filtered, too persistent to degrade.

-The Hidden & Circular Cost Of Synthetic Swim Shorts
+The Hidden Cost of Synthetic Swim Shorts

 The irony's almost poetic.